One of the questions employees frequently have is about how much they will be paid for overtime hours.

 - Seamen on American vessels

-- Seamen on other than American vessels
+- Seamen on non-American vessels

 - Sugar processing employees